hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > That would a d'Egville, or a Vestris please;
 >
-> 'Twas pure methodic, nothing like mishap,
+> It was pure methodic, nothing like mishap,
 >
 > Just as a bear herd holds his cadging cap.
 >
-> They danc'd, not as our Shakespeare wish'd to see,
+> They danced, not as our Shakespeare wished to see,
 >
 > To sink and rise like waving of the sea;
 >
-> For they the gentle waving line ne'er used,
+> For they the gentle waving line never used,
 >
-> But all the laws of art and grace abus'd.
+> But all the laws of art and grace abused.
 >
 > This surely is enough to make yon say,
 >